• Skip to primary navigation

 Trial Design & Results

-A first in human, phase 1/2a randomised, double-blind and placebo controlled study was started in July 2023 across 4 sites in Australia (Clinicaltrials.gov ID: NCT05882695).
+A first in human, phase 1/2a randomized, double-blind and placebo controlled study was started in July 2023 across 4 sites in Australia (Clinicaltrials.gov ID: NCT05882695).
 The study was composed of 3 parts:

-• part 1 was a single ascending dose (SAD) study in healthy volunteers, who were randomised 3:1 SPG302 to placebo;
+• part 1 was a single ascending dose (SAD) study in healthy volunteers, who were randomized 3:1 SPG302 to placebo;

 The primary outcome measure of all parts of the study was to assess incidence, nature, and severity of treatment emergent adverse events (TEAEs) and serious adverse events (SAEs).
 Secondary outcomes in healthy volunteers included SP302 plasma concentrations and the effect of food on the pharmacokinetics of the compound.
 Secondary outcomes for participants with ALS also included clinical measures such as spirometry and the Amyotrophic Lateral Sclerosis Functional Rating Scale-revised (ALSFRS-R).
 The primary completion date is June 2025 and there are no results yet published for this study.
 Participants living with ALS/MND from the phase I study have been given the opportunity to take part in an open label extension to investigate the long-term safety, tolerability, and efficacy of SPG302 administered orally (Clinicaltrials.gov ID: NCT06903286).
 A total of 16 people living with ALS/MND will continue with the dose they received at the end of the first trial, and will self administer SPG302 orally for up to 52 weeks; they will have an in-person clinic visit every 3 months (± 3 days) and a monthly phone call.